vksoniya/SummaryFeatureFlaskServer/README.md

 1. Terminal 1: Ensure that summarizer_model.py is running
 2. Terminal 2: Ensure that the flask server summary_server.py is running at 'http://127.0.0.1:7030/' is running

+Seperate Terminals are recommended so that the respective logs can be viewed.

 Start a new meeting in BBB.
 The HTML5 client will be visible as follows (with the Summarize button)
 <image>